nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 ## Wrapping up

-Through clever behaviour parametrization we can reuse a bunch of logic and thus are able to write powerful yet configurable components for displaying any kind of data.
-Our extension of the Material datasource allows us to perform pagination, sorting and querying of remote data in just a couple of lines.
+Through clever behaviour parameterization we can reuse a bunch of logic and thus are able to write powerful yet configurable components for displaying any kind of data.
+Our extension of the Material datasource allows us to perform pagination, sorting and filtering of remote data in just a couple of lines.

 Here's the full example on StackBlitz.
 I've also included a functional